admiraldonkey/accessible-image-gallery/README.md

 - All interactive sections of the website set to be tabbable and interactive as relevant.
 - Appropriate ARIA roles and labels added as required (on non-semantic tags), with some updating dynamically.

-## Still to do

-- Finish adding the galleries and test it all displays correctly.
-- Ensure all images have appropriate alt tags.

 ## Possible feature additions

 - More images/gallery categories